Adrian Pennino: Rocky Balboa

-In autumn of 2001, Adrian discovered that she was dying from ovarian cancer.
-She underwent chemotherapy, but it was not enough to save her life.
-Adrian died peacefully in her sleep on January 11, 2002, in Philadelphia, Pennsylvania, aged 51, with her family by her side.
+In the autumn of 2001, Adrian discovered that she was dying from ovarian cancer.
+She underwent chemotherapy, but died peacefully in her sleep on January 11, 2002, with her family by her side.
+Now widowed, Rocky regularly visits her grave, and on the anniversary of her death, tours the spots where they met and fell in love, along with a somewhat reluctant Paulie, himself regretful over his treatment of his sister.